Aboubacar Keita: Columbus Crew

-2019: Professional signing, loan to Richmond, and return to Columbus

-On January 22, 2019, Keita was announced as the 12th Homegrown Player (HGP) signing in Columbus Crew history.
-He became the third HGP on the roster for Columbus' 2019 season, joining Wil Trapp and Alex Crognale.
-Keita had attended his first Crew game at the age of 12 and as a Crew Academy player had previously trained with the first team in prior years.
+On January 22, 2019, Keita was announced as the 12th Homegrown Player signing in Columbus Crew history.
+Keita had attended his first Crew game at the age of 12 and, as a Crew Academy player, had previously trained with the first team.

 In a bid to get acclimated to the professional game, Keita was sent on loan to USL League One club Richmond Kickers on March 6, 2019.
 The loan was for the duration of the 2019 USL League One season, with Columbus able to recall him at any point during the year.
-Although he began the season back in Columbus, recuperating from an injury suffered while on international duty, Keita made his professional debut on April 27.
-Against Chattanooga Red Wolves, he replaced Scott Thomsen in the 77th minute and helped Richmond see out a 1–0 victory.
+Keita made his professional debut on April 27 versus Chattanooga Red Wolves, coming on in the 77th minute to help Richmond see out a 1–0 victory.
 After suffering an injury during the U20 World Cup, Keita returned to Columbus from his loan to Richmond.
 On July 3, he made his debut for Columbus with a midweek start against Real Salt Lake.
-Keita went on to make 10 appearances throughout the season for Columbus.
+Keita would go on to make 10 appearances throughout the season for Columbus.

-2020: Covid-19 pandemic and a shortened season

-Before COVID-19 pandemic derailed the initial start to the 2020 MLS season, Keita started and played 90 minutes in one of Columbus's two games.
-He started and played 90 minutes in a 1–1 draw with the Seattle Sounders.
+Before COVID-19 pandemic disrupted the initial start to the 2020 MLS season, Keita started and played 90 minutes in one of Columbus's first two games.
 Keita went on to make a total of 13 appearances for Columbus during the Covid-shortened 2020 season, 12 appearances during the regular season and 1 appearance during the playoffs.
 Keita was part of the team that won MLS Cup 2020.

-2021

 Keita made his debut for Columbus during the 2021 season by starting in the second leg of the CONCACAF Champions League game against Real Estelí; helping Columbus to a 1–0 win.
-He subsequently went on to start and play 90 minutes during the MLS regular season 0–0 draw against CF Montréal.

 Colorado Rapids

-2022: Trade to the Rapids and ACL tear

-On January 5, 2022, Keita was traded to Colorado Rapids in exchange for $300,000 in General Allocation Money, with Columbus potentially receiving an additional $150,000 should Keita reach certain performance marks.
-It was announced on March 10 that Keita had undergone successful ACL surgery on his right knee, which put him out the entirety of the 2022 MLS season.
+On January 5, 2022, Keita was traded to Colorado Rapids in exchange for $300,000 in General Allocation Money In March it was announced that Keita had undergone successful ACL surgery on his right knee, which put him out the entirety of the 2022 MLS season.
+Keita signed a contract extension with the Rapids in August 2023.

+On 22 February 2024, Keita joined League of Ireland Premier Division club Bohemians on a one-year loan.
+He made his debut in a loss to Drogheda United and was in and out of the lineup following a managerial change.
+He returned to the starting lineup in a 1–0 win over Shelbourne.
+During this period, Keita was observing Ramadan and noted that fasting affected his match fitness.
+He made 16 appearances and scored one goal before the loan was mutually terminated on 15 August where he was subsequently released by the Rapids.

+Columbus Crew 2

+In late August 2024, Keita signed with Columbus Crew 2 in MLS Next Pro, where he remained until the end of the season.

+Kalmar FF

+On 14 February 2025, after a trial with Finnish club Ilves, he signed for Superettan club Kalmar FF on a two-year deal.
+He scored a brace in a 2–0 match versus Umeå FC.